malramsay64/phd-thesis/05_Crystal_Melting/conclusion.md

 # Conclusion

+- Find the most stable crystal structure of the trimer molecule -> p2
+- Find the melting point of the trimer molecule
+    -> Estimated
+- Observe crystal growth
+    -> Could't...why
+- Why is crystallisation slow
+    -> Why is melting slow

 The melting of the Trimer molecule is incredibly slow, even when accounting for the slow dynamics.
 This slow dynamics can be attributed to the stiff liquid and crystal forms